mccombs/vtech2/content/doc/api-primer.md

 }
 ```

-In this example, the mutation mints tokens to investors wallets based on their holding IDs.
+In this example, the mutation mints tokens to investor wallets based on their holding IDs.
 The blockchain address of the newly minted token is returned in the payload.

 ## Making Use of Conditions and Filters